hivesolutions/omni-dashboard-vue/README.md

-# omni_dashboard_vue
+# Omni Dashboard Vue.js

-The Vue.js version of the Omni Dashboard
+The Vue.js version of the Omni Dashboard.